bacalhau-project/docs.bacalhau.org/docs/getting-started/workload-onboarding.md

 ## What Containers to Use
 You can always use your own custom container, however there are some things to note:

-* You must publish the container to a public container registry that is accessible from the Bacalhau network.
+* You must publish the container to a public container registry that is accessible from the Bacalhau network
 * Containers must have an `x86_64` CPU architecture
-* The `--inputs` and `--input-voumes` flags do not support CID subpaths.
-Directories only.
+* The `--inputs` and `--input-voumes` flags do not support CID subpaths only **directories**
-* The `--input-urls` flag does not support URL directories.
-Single files only.
+* The `--input-urls` flag does not support URL directories only **single files** only

 :::tip